Brockton Rox (Frontier League): History

 The Frontier League announced late in the 2023 season that it would be placing a team in Brockton for the 2024 Frontier League season to replace the Empire State Greys, a traveling team founded when the Southern Illinois Miners were disbanded after their owners retired.
 Brockton's most recent professional baseball team had been the former iteration of the Brockton Rox, who were founded as a member of the former Northern League in 2002, and left the Can-Am League following the 2011 season to become a collegiate league team.

 A team naming contest was conducted following the 2023 season, with five names chosen as finalists.
 Of these, the most popular was New England Chowdahheads, and the team initially selected it as their new moniker, announcing it in November 2023.
-However, reactions from fans and local business leaders in the area were lukewarm at best; as such, the owners of the team reconsidered.
+However, reactions from fans and local business leaders in the area were mediocre at best.
+As such, the owners of the team reconsidered.
 On December 15, they announced that they would be dropping the Chowdahheads name in favor of a name that was reflective of Brockton's history of producing championship caliber prizefighters such as Rocky Marciano and Marvelous Marvin Hagler—the New England Knockouts.

+The team has seen four players find their way into affiliated ball with Catcher John Cristino (NYY) 2024, Catcher Hemmanuel Rosario (HOU) 2025, RHP Mike McKenna (MIN) 2024/2025, and RHP Sam Ryan (LAA) 2024, all having their contracts purchased.
+Sam Ryan would go on to be selected in the minor league phase of the 2026 Rule 5 draft by the Minnesota Twins, joining 2024 teammate Mike McKenna in the organization.

 On January 29, 2025, it was announced that the Knockouts franchise had been acquired by former Greenville Drive and Salem Red Sox owner, Bill Janetscheck.
-With the change in ownership, the team announced a re-brand to the Brockton Rox.
-The previously noted Brockton Rox, which originated as a professional team, had competed in the Futures Collegiate Baseball League from 2012 through 2024, the final season of which they shared Campanelli Stadium with the Knockouts.
+With the change in ownership, the team announced a rebrand to the Brockton Rox.
+The previously noted Brockton Rox, that originated as a professional team, had competed in the Futures Collegiate Baseball League from 2012 through 2024, the final season of which they shared Campanelli Stadium with the Knockouts.